 - A former associate deputy attorney general

 - Five former counsel at the Securities and Exchange Commission

 - Four former counsel at the Commodity Futures Trading Commission

-- Former counsel at the Consumer Financial Protection Bureau, Department of Housing and Urban Development, Federal Deposit Insurance Corporation and Financial Industry Regulatory Authority.
+- Former counsel at the Consumer Financial Protection Bureau, Federal Deposit Insurance Corporation and Financial Industry Regulatory Authority.

 - Regularly represent high-profile clients in large, complex insider trading investigations involving an array of issues from stock price manipulation to violating confidentiality agreements, often in the US District Courts for the District of New Jersey and the Southern District of New York.